AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 for the same reason as above.
 Certainly his views of human destiny were not mentioned.

-In 544-6, a condemnation of Origen\'s views of human salvation was attempted to be extorted from a small, local council in Constantinople, by the emperor Justinian, but his edict was not obeyed by the council.
+In 544-6, a condemnation of Origen's views of human salvation was attempted to be extorted from a small, local council in Constantinople, by the emperor Justinian, but his edict was not obeyed by the council.
 He issued an edict to Mennas, patriarch of Constantinople, requiring him